muratk5n/thirdwave/en/README.md

 ---

 The Douche and Douchess, failing at PR.
-Not their fault, the institution is defunct IMO.. esp in a Brexit Britain, with less shine, glitter it's harder to sell this lemon.
+Not their fault, the institution becoming defunct IMO.. esp in a Brexit Britain, with less shine, glitter it's harder to sell this lemon.

 The Guardian: "It was supposed to be a visit to mark the Queen's diamond jubilee - a chance to present the modern face of the British